Coal and gas power plants

 More efficiency and less emissions

-In the long run, the researchers are pursuing a vision that could become reality in the next decade: the climate friendly power plant.
+In the long run, the researchers are pursuing a vision that could become reality in the next decade: the climate friendly power plant with CO2 capture and storage.
 The prerequisite is that this so-called CCS (carbon capture and storage) technology is put on a sound basis.
 Much is already technically possible today.
 In addition, however, a Europe-wide legal and regulatory framework must be created to offer security for investment and promote acceptance of the technology.
 On the road there, several innovations are already close to market maturity.
 Take the example of lignite-fired power plants: RWE proposes to boost efficiency yet again by several percentage points in future plants thanks to intelligent drying of raw lignite.
-Hard coal-fired power plants are a case in point: here, companies in the energy sector are working on an increase in the steam parameters and are jointly testing the components and materials for a so-called 700°C power plant.
-This is likely to cross the 50%-efficiency mark in converting coal into electricity.
+Hard coal-fired power plants are a case in point: here, companies in the energy sector are working on the optimization of components and materials which are necessary for a further increase of efficiency.

 Developed yesterday, in use today: State-of-the-art technology places RWE's power plants among the most modern in the world.

 The expansion of power generation based on renewables means that increasing volumes of fluctuating energy are fed into the power grid.
 To counteract this effect, it is of particular importance that research and development are geared towards developing new solutions for a flexible operation of fossil-fired power plants.
 This will allow fossil plants to support the increased use of renewable resources and - as a partner to renewables-based generation - ensure an affordable and secure energy supply in Germany over the long term.